cellabox/cellabox/README.md

 Cellabox is released under the [BSD 3-Clause license].
 See the [`LICENSE`](https://github.com/cellabox/cellabox/blob/master/LICENSE) file for more information.
 Please use and reference to **Cellabox** in case you use this software or part(s) of it.

-# Who do I contact if I want to participate at Cellabox?

-Reto Keller, info@cellabox.com